netdata/learn/docs/cloud/visualize/dashboards.md

 To move any card, click and hold on the top of the card, then drag it to a new location.
 A red placeholder indicates the new location.
 Once you release your mouse, other charts will re-sort accordingly.

+### Text Cards

+While you create a new text card or editing an existing one you can select characters or words and make them Bold, Italic.
+You can also underline them and add a link.

 ## Investigate and troubleshoot by jumping to single node dashboards

 While dashboards help you associate essential charts from distributed nodes on a single pane of glass, you might need more detail when troubleshooting an issue.

-Quickly jump to any node's dashboard by clicking the 6-dot icon in the corner of any card to open a menu.
+Quickly jump to any node's dashboard by clicking the 3-dot icon in the corner of any card to open a menu.
 Hit the **Go to Chart** item.

 ![Animated GIF of moving to a chart from a